guardian/support-frontend/support-frontend-static/README.md

-This does make it a little tricky to cloudform along with the rest of the app, but it's simple enough to put the bucket in its own cloudformation in its own deploy.
+This does make it a little tricky to cloudform along with the rest of the app, but it's simple enough to put the bucket in its own cloudformation.

 It's only possible to deploy this into PROD and once deployed it should not be deleted, only updated, as